alanliska/PHREEQC-plus/README.md

  Denisov, E.: Handbook of Antioxidants.
 CRC Press, Boca Raton, London, New York 2018.

 Info on licenses: please see the full-text licenses under the button Licenses.

+ACKNOWLEDGEMENTS:

+Special thanks to Alice Jarošíková and Vojtěch Ettler (Charles University in Prague, Faculty of Science, Institute of geochemistry, mineralogy and mineral resources).

+The authors appreciate the financial support from the GACR projects 18-12150S, 19-22806S, 21-23261S, and internal (institutional) support RVO: 61388955.